-I’ve always been shy.
-But one story I LOVE to tell is this one: when I was 5 years old I walked up to a woman.
+When I was 5 years old I walked up to a woman.
 A stranger.
-I overcame my shyness long enough to tell her she had such a beautiful jawline.
+I overcame my shyness long enough to tell her she had a beautiful jawline.
 Her reaction stayed with me.
-She was surprised, flattered, seemingly on the verge of tears, and she said, “No one’s ever said that to me before, thank you!”
+She was surprised, flattered, seemingly on the verge of tears, and said, “No one’s ever said that to me before, thank you!”

-I’m not sure why that experience stayed with me, but it did.
-Maybe it was the way she seemed so surprised to have received the compliment.
-Maybe it was the subtle tears quietly pooling in her eyes.
+I’m not sure why that experience stayed with me, but it has.
+Maybe because she seemed so surprised to have received the compliment.
+Maybe because I noticed subtle tears quietly pooling in her eyes as she smiled.

-Here’s to many smiles along the way this year!
+Here’s to many smiles along the way for both you and me this year!